No results found

-Home / Population and society / Articles / What drives differences in population growth among states?
+Home / Population / Articles / What drives differences in population growth among states?

 The US population grows each year as more people are born and immigrants move into the country.
 But not all areas of the country experience the same levels of growth.
 In fact, one state – West Virginia – lost population between 2000 and 2021.